7 Reasons Why Your WordPress Website is Slow (And How to Make it Faster)

 Your WordPress website is slow.
 You’ve seen it yourself: the long pause before anything paints, the hero image that pops in late, the dashboard that makes you wait between clicks.
 And you’ve probably read the generic advice too.
 “Install a caching plugin.”
 Great.
 Which one?
 Why?
 Based on what evidence?

-Here’s what speed-auditing hundreds of WordPress sites has taught me: a slow WordPress website almost always traces back to one of seven causes.
+Here’s what speed-auditing hundreds of WordPress sites has taught me: when a WordPress website is slow, it almost always traces back to one of seven causes.
 Not seventy.
 Seven.
-My own site passes Google’s Core Web Vitals with a 2.2-second LCP and a 110-millisecond INP, and it runs on exactly the fixes in this article.
+My own site passes Google’s Core Web Vitals with a 2.2-second LCP and a 110-millisecond INP, and it runs on exactly the fixes below.

-So let’s do this the way I’d do it in a paid audit: diagnose first, then work through the seven culprits in the order that actually moves your numbers.
+So let’s do this the way I’d do it in a paid audit: diagnose first, then work through the seven culprits in the order that actually moves your WordPress page speed.
+Fix the right one and you make WordPress faster where it counts, in the field data Google reads.

 How to Diagnose a Slow WordPress Website (Do This First)